gregorybarille/aiohttphelper/README.md

 object.status
 object.text
 ````
-If there's just one call it won't be a list.

 As it's build in top of aiohttp **kwargs is used to pass parameters to the request.
 Look at the [documentation](https://docs.aiohttp.org/en/stable/) for more details.